eshnil2000/AWS-S3-clone-on-optane/README.md

 ## Running benchmarks
 Example benchmark.
 Benchmark can be run from any device. https://github.com/intel-cloud/cosbench
 Constrain memory/ storage available to Minio as required for benchmarking purposes

+## For a quick test, simple benchmark script is available in this repo, see file:
+s3perf.sh